Slices of super tender beef with melting onion sauce. An extremely tasty and easy to make dish that every meat lover should try.

 - Cover your dutch oven and cook for 3 hours in the oven.
 Check after 2 hours, add water if necessary.

-If you really want to kick this recipe up a notch, use lard instead of oil.
-I know this is a big no-no for some people, and if you’ve never used lard just disregard this tip.
+If you really want to kick this recipe up a notch, use duck or goose fat instead of oil.
+I know this is a big no-no for some people, and if you’ve never used any other type of fat than oil, just disregard this tip.

 But if you’re open to new things, go ahead and try it once.
-Lard has such a more intense taste that will go extremely well with the rich flavors that develop in this dish.
+Duck and goose fat both have such an intense taste that will go extremely well with the rich flavors that develop in this dish.

 This dutch oven braised sliced beef stores well in the fridge for even up to a week.